bytedeco/javacpp/README.txt

 ==Changes==

+ * Introduced a simple `Logger` class and unified the logging output calls around it
  * Unified the property names with the `@Properties` and `@Platform` annotations into a consistent naming scheme
- * Continued to clean up the `Parser` and improve the support of comments, templates, overloaded operators, namespaces, and standard containers, for the most part
+ * Continued to clean up the `Parser` and improve the support of, for the most part, comments, templates, overloaded operators, namespaces, standard containers, default parameter arguments, multiple inheritance, custom names of wrapped declarators, and helper classes written in Java
  * Annotations such as `@Adapter` or `@ByVal` are no longer ignored on parameters of getters or setters annotated with `@Index`
  * Fixed some other corner cases in `Generator` and a few potential issues with the hacks in `Loader`
  * Added for convenience to `PointerPointer` a generic parameter `<P extends Pointer>` and the associated `get(Class<P> ...)` getters, as well as `String` getters and setters